Pokémon Unite: Make sure you pick the right starter

 Pokémon Unite: The best starter

-You should consider your preferred playstyle and the stats of each Pokémon before making your final decision.
+You should consider your preferred playstyle and the stats of each Pokémon before making your final decision in Pokémon Unite.

 The very best: Regardless of whether you are a beginner or an experienced MOBA player, Pikachu is by far the best choice among the five starters (surprise, surprise).
 It has excellent stats, is higher-ranking on the tier list, and is great for scoring points.
 That's because Pikachu is a little easier to use than the others and its paralyzing attacks are especially devastating when combined with a buddy's attacks.
-Many people actually think he's overpowered.
+Many people actually think it's overpowered.

 Middling options: Surprisingly, Snorlax and Eldegoss are the next best Pokémon starters to choose from.
 These two are great for supporting other teammates as they defend and heal, respectively.
 They aren't quite as easy to handle but can be masterfully wielded once you know how to use them.